Questions For The Game Of Things That Will Have Your Friends Begging To Play Again

 Why It Matters

 In a world where small talk feels forced, the Game of Things gives people permission to be weird, vulnerable, or hilariously honest.
-It’s not just a game—it’s a social lubricant.
-So you’ll learn things about your coworkers they never mentioned, discover your friend has a secret fear of escalators, or realize your neighbor once lived in a treehouse.
-That’s the power of the right question And that's really what it comes down to..
+That said, it’s not just a game—it’s a social lubricant.
+You’ll learn things about your coworkers they never mentioned, discover your friend has a secret fear of escalators, or realize your neighbor once lived in a treehouse.
+That’s the power of the right question Easy to understand, harder to ignore.
+Simple as that..

 How It Works